Largest prehistoric animals: Temnospondyls (Temnospondyli)

-The largest known temnospondyl amphibian is Prionosuchus, which grew to lengths of 9 m.
+The largest known temnospondyl, as well as the largest amphibian, was Prionosuchus, which grew to lengths of 9 m.
+Unnamed species of temnospondyl from Lesotho is partial, but possible body length estimation is 7 m.
 Another huge temnospondyl was Mastodonsaurus giganteus at 6 m long.
-Unnamed species of temnospondyl from Lesotho is partial, but possible body length estimation is 7 m.
+Another large temnospondyl was Koolasuchus, which measured 3 m in length and weighed 500 kg.

 Fishes (Pisces)

 Fishes are a paraphyletic group of non-tetrapod vertebrates.

 Jawless fish (Agnatha)

 Conodonts (Conodonta)

 Iowagnathus grandis is estimated to have length over 50 cm.

 Heterostracans (Heterostraci)

 Some members of Psammosteidae such as Obruchevia and Tartuosteus are estimated to reached up to 2 m.

 Thelodonts (Thelodonti)

 Although known from partial materials, Thelodus parvidens (=T. macintoshi) is estimated to reached up to 1 m.

 Cephalaspidomorphs (Cephalaspidomorphi)

 A species of Parameteoraspis reached up to 1 m.

 Spiny sharks (Acanthodii)

 The largest of the now-extinct Acanthodii was Xylacanthus grandis, an ischnacanthiform based on a ~35 cm long jaw bone.
 Based on the proportions of its relative Ischnacanthus, X. grandis had an estimated total length of 2.5 m.